RockdrigoTC/LazyWal/README.md

 ## About LazyWal

-**LazyWal** is a shell script to automate the installation and configuration of a personalized ricing environment on Arch Linux.
-It integrates **Pywal**, **wpgtk**, **Qtile**, **Zsh**, and many more tools to provide a cohesive visual and functional experience.
+**LazyWal** is a shell script designed to simplify the setup of a personalized ricing environment on Arch Linux.
+It brings together tools like **Pywal**, **wpgtk**, **Qtile**, **Zsh**, and others to create a cohesive visual and functional desktop.

-The goal is to simplify the process of setting up a beautiful and productive desktop, while keeping it modular and easy to customize.
+The goal is to make the process of configuring a clean, beautiful, and productive environment less tedious,
+while keeping everything modular and easy to tweak to your liking.

 ---